cchinchristopherj/Right-Whale-Convolutional-Neural-Network/README.md

 Results of Tuning
 =========================

-Hyperparameter Optimization was conducted using GridSearchCV's default 3-Fold Cross Validation in tuning.py The printed results were as follows, with the best accuracy associated with 200 neurons in the fully connected layer.
+Hyperparameter Optimization was conducted using GridSearchCV's default 3-Fold Cross Validation As an example, the number of neurons in the fully-connected layer was tuned using this method in tuning.py.
+The printed results were as follows, with the best accuracy associated with 200 neurons.
 This is the number of neurons used in the final model architecture.

 | Neurons               | Mean Accuracy  | Std(Accuracy) |
 |-----------------------|----------------|---------------|